Ted Lilly: Chicago Cubs

 In his first start for the Cubs, Lilly defeated the Cincinnati Reds in a strong outing, taking a no hitter into the fifth inning, and only yielding one earned run over seven innings.
 Lilly then was the starting pitcher for the Cubs home opening game at Wrigley Field on April 9, 2007.
 Lilly gave up three runs in six innings, but did not factor into the decision.
 Lilly pitched well in April, lasting at least six innings in each of his five starts while never giving up more than three runs in a game posting a 2.18 ERA.

 Lilly was prominent in a contentious series in Atlanta between the Cubs and the Atlanta Braves.
 In game one of the series, Alfonso Soriano hit three home runs in his first three at-bats as part of a Cubs 9–1 victory.
 In the next game, Tim Hudson hit Soriano with a first-pitch fastball triggering home-plate umpire Tim Tschida to issue warnings to both teams.
 On the final game of the series, Lilly hit Édgar Rentería in the first inning, and was promptly thrown out of the ballgame by Jim Wolf.
 Lilly was not suspended for his actions in the game.
 In 2009, he was named to his second all-star game, as the Cubs lone representative.
+He underwent shoulder surgery in the off-season to clean up debris and labrum fraying.

 On June 13, 2010, Lilly took a no-hitter into the 9th against the Chicago White Sox.
 In the ninth, he gave up a lead off single to Juan Pierre, then was lifted for relief pitcher Carlos Mármol, who got the save, getting out of a bases loaded jam, for a 1-0 Cub victory.
 This was the longest outing that Lilly held a team hitless.
 The no-hitter would have been the first pitched at Wrigley Field since Milt Pappas in 1972.
+He also threw a two-hitter against the Rockies in August.